Cheongdam-dong: Characteristics

 This area was originally named Chungsutgol which means clean water valley, for a clean pond that existed here during the Joseon period.
 Until Joseon Dynasty and the Japanese Colonial Era in the early 20th century, it was a part of Gyeonggi Province which currently indicates the outskirt of Seoul, the capital city of Republic of Korea.
 On January 1, 1963, Cheongdam-dong was incorporated into Seoul.
-On October 1, 1973, it became one of the 26 dong (neighborhoods) of the Gangnam District or Gangnam District.
+On October 1, 1973, it became one of the 26 dong (neighborhoods) of the Gangnam-gu or Gangnam District.
 Gangnam District is one of the 25 gu (gu refers to local government district in Korea) in Seoul.
 Since 1988, Cheongdam-dong has been divided into two sub-regions: Cheongdam 1 dong and Cheongdam 2 dong.